The Truth About Eating Disorders Among Minority Populations

 This theory is further supported by a study that revealed that parents of Asian American students largely showed low literacy when it came to mental health.2 For instance, only 37 percent of these parents identified antidepressants as being a useful tool to help their child with their mental health concerns.
 With low support at home, many young people do not seek treatment for their mental illness or eating disorder, making minority students less likely to access mental health treatment than their white peers.

 Besides the harmful impacts of stereotypes, there are other reasons that lead to roadblocks when it comes to finding care for an eating disorder.
-Research completed through focus groups made up of South Asian women in the United States showed that there were several barriers that kept individuals from reaching out for help with their eating disorder, including social stigma, fear of how mental illness could impact immigration, possible discrimination by medical professional, and the intergenerational disconnect with mental health.3
+Research completed through focus groups made up of South Asian women in the United States showed that there were several barriers that kept individuals from reaching out for help with their eating disorder.
+These barriers include social stigma, fear of how mental illness impacts immigration, possible discrimination by medical professional, and more.3

 How to Improve Accessibility of Eating Disorder Treatment for Minority Populations